apache/cordova-plugin-inappbrowser/README.md

 ## InAppBrowser

-The object returned from a call to `cordova.InAppBrowser.open`.
+The object returned from a call to `cordova.InAppBrowser.open` when the target is set to `'_blank'`.

 ### Methods